 This task also allows HRMPO staff or consultants to perform corridor, interchange, or intersection planning studies to prepare projects for advancement to the SYIP and TIP, or towards construction funded by other means.
 While these are highway studies examining transportation related to vehicular traffic, active transportation modes and transit will be incorporated into all studies.
 These studies also may include opportunities to examine the potential for economic development and show commitment to infrastructure improvements that would enable it.

-MPO studies may also include opportunities to reduce greenhouse gas emissions by reducing single-occupancy vehicle trips and increasing access to public transportation, advance alternative fueling and charging infrastructure, identify transportation system vulnerabilities to climate change impacts and evaluate potential solutions, increase public transportation service in underserved communities, and encourage interagency relationships to minimize impacts on human and natural resources.
+MPO studies may also consider how projects can reduce environmental impacts, evaluate emerging transportation technology, identify transportation system vulnerabilities, increase public transportation service for all people, and encourage interagency relationships to minimize impacts on human and natural resources.